-When sending a message tagged as requiring TLS, the sending (client) MTA MUST:
+When sending a message tagged as requiring TLS for which the MAIL FROM return-path is not empty (an empty MAIL FROM return-path indicating a bounce message), the sending (client) MTA MUST:

-- 1. Look up the SMTP server to which the message is to be sent as described in [RFC5321] Section 5.1. - 2.
-If the server lookup is accomplished via the recipient domain's MX record (the usual case) and is not accompanied by a valid DNSSEC signature, the client MUST also validate the SMTP server name using MTA-STS as described in Section 4.1 of RFC 8461 [RFC8461].
+- 1. Look up the SMTP server to which the message is to be sent as described in [RFC5321] Section 5.1. - If the server lookup is accomplished via the recipient domain's 2.
+MX record (the usual case) and is not accompanied by a valid DNSSEC signature, the client MUST also validate the SMTP server name using MTA-STS as described in RFC 8461 [RFC8461] Section 4.1. - 3.
+Open an SMTP session with the peer SMTP server using the EHLO verb.

-- 3. Open an SMTP session with the peer SMTP server using the EHLO verb. - 4.
-Establish a TLS-protected SMTP session with its peer SMTP server and authenticate the server's certificate as specified in [RFC6125] or [RFC7672] as applicable. - 5.
-Ensure that the response to the subsequent EHLO following establishment of the TLS protection advertises the REQUIRETLS capability. - 6.
-The SMTP client SHOULD also require that meaningfully secure cipher algorithms and key lengths be negotiated with the server.
-The choices of key lengths and algorithms change over time, so a specific requirement is not presented here.
+- 4. Establish a TLS-protected SMTP session with its peer SMTP server and authenticate the server's certificate as specified in [RFC6125] or [RFC7672] as applicable. - 5.
+Ensure that the response to the subsequent EHLO following establishment of the TLS protection advertises the REQUIRETLS capability.